 I originally developed the Restrictive Eating Cycle to describe the diet phase of the eat-repent-repeat cycle.
-Restrictive eating, as most people who have struggled with chronic yo-yo dieting and weight cycling know from personal experience, fuels the Overeating Cycle and becomes another emotional trigger for overeating.
+Restrictive eating, as most people who have struggled with chronic yo-yo dieting and weight cycling know from personal experience, fuels the Overeating Cycle.
+Restriction, deprivation, and guilt become additional emotional triggers for overeating.

-But nowadays, I recognize that there is a long list of eating patterns that have the potential to become part of a Restrictive Eating Cycle and interfere with your ability to change your eating.
+But nowadays, I recognize there’s a long list of eating patterns with the potential to become part of a Restrictive Eating Cycle and interfere with your ability to change your eating.

 When “healthy eating” becomes just another diet

 Even when you make a voluntary change in your eating in the name of “health,” without mindfulness, the “plan” can mutate into rules.
 As a result, you may find yourself hyperfocused on food, with less energy left to focus on living the healthy life you set out to achieve!

 One feature of orthorexia is an exaggerated faith that inclusion or elimination of particular foods can prevent or cure disease or affect one’s daily well-being.
 As a result, food becomes more powerful and the need to control it can take on a life of its own.

 Answer these questions to explore and understand your motivation for making dietary changes.
-Your answers will help you focus on your motivation for changing your diet so your changes do not become part of a Restrictive Eating Cycle.
+Your answers will help you focus on your motivation to change your eating, so your changes don’t become part of a Restrictive Eating Cycle.

 1. What is your intention for changing your diet?